multiversx/sc-axelar-cgp-rs/interchain-token-service/README.md

   - **needs to be called twice**, first time it will deploy the Token Manager and NOT mark the Gateway cross-chain call as executed
   - the second time it will issue the ESDT through the Token Manager and mark the Gateway cross-chain call as executed
 - **MESSAGE_TYPE_DEPLOY_TOKEN_MANAGER (2)** - it will deploy a custom Token Manager with the specified parameters
+- **MESSAGE_TYPE_SEND_TO_HUB (3)** - this message is used to route an ITS message via the ITS Hub.
+The ITS Hub applies certain security checks, and then routes it to the true destination chain.
+- **MESSAGE_TYPE_RECEIVE_FROM_HUB (4)** - this message is used to receive an ITS message from the ITS Hub.
+The ITS Hub applies certain security checks, and then routes it to the ITS contract.
+-